NOW TV streaming

 How to stream NOW TV

 The first thing to do is to head over to the NOW TV website and create an account.
-Once that’s done, you can subscribe to as many NOW TV passes as you wish.
-For the Entertainment, Sky Cinema, Kids and hayu passes, you can take a seven-day free trial before you commit to a monthly pass.
-The passes themselves renew automatically at the end of each month, but you can choose to cancel at any time.
+Once that’s done, you can subscribe to as many NOW TV memberships as you wish.
+For the Entertainment, Sky Cinema and hayu memberships, you can take a seven-day free trial before you commit to a monthly membership.
+The memberships themselves renew automatically at the end of each month, but you can choose to cancel at any time.

-The Sky Sports pass works a little differently.
-There is a monthly pass that renews automatically but there’s no seven-day free trial available.
-You can also purchase a Sky Sports Day Pass that gives you access to the Sky Sports channels for 24 hours – this costs a one-off fee and does not renew.
+The Sports membership works a little differently.
+There is a monthly membership that renews automatically but there’s no seven-day free trial available.
+You can also purchase a Sports Day membership that gives you access to the Sky Sports channels for 24 hours – this costs a one-off fee and does not renew.
+The Day membership also comes with a one-month membership exclusively for your mobile.

-Once you’ve subscribed to your chosen pass, you’ll need to download the NOW TV app onto whichever devices you’d like to use to watch it (more on that below).
-There’s only one NOW TV app, so you won’t have to worry about downloading another if you choose to subscribe to another pass later on.
+Once you’ve subscribed to your chosen membership, you’ll need to download the NOW TV app onto whichever devices you’d like to use to watch it (more on that below).
+There’s only one NOW TV app, so you won’t have to worry about downloading another if you choose to subscribe to another membership later on.

 What devices support NOW TV?